 After a stroke or aneurysm, the brain tissues, neural connections and hubs are often damaged and in need of repair, and brainwaves are dysregulated.
 Since the brain injury occurs in a specific neural hub of the brain that controls distinct functions such as speech, mood, memory, balance, ability to walk, or move a limb, the main goal of rehabilitation is to target those specific impairments to try and regain the function.
-With proper treatment, the brain is able to repair itself as well as correct brainwave dysregulation.
+With proper treatment such as Stroke Neurofeedback Therapy, the brain is able to repair itself as well as correct brainwave dysregulation.

-Brain Resource Center’s neurofeedback and additional neuromodulation methods have shown to be particularly helpful in improving speech, memory, cognition, mood, and sleep.
+Brain Resource Center’s Stroke Neurofeedback Therapy and additional neuromodulation methods have shown to be particularly helpful in improving speech, memory, cognition, mood, and sleep.
 Through brain training, the related areas of the brain can be targeted, made stronger over a series of sessions, and symptoms can be effectively improved.